ee604/ee604_assignments/assignment_1/readme.md

 | Task 4: Bonus Question | Will be added by 19 September, 2020! |

 ## Submission
 Complete all the codes and download your executed notebook files from Google Colab.
 Zip all the files in a single .zip file with name as `rollno_A1.zip` eg. `160645_A1.zip`.
+Upload your zip file to mooKIT before the submission deadline.
 Fill [this](https://forms.gle/ivwAfABzdrMMxRaP9) form before submission deadline if you want to opt this assignment for double weightage.

 ## Found any bug?
 Please report any bugs in the assignment by creating an issue request on this repo OR create forum message on mooKIT portal.
 Thanks!